This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 system of equations.

-the identity
+indices.
+From the identity

-obtain equivalent forms by cycling
+we can obtain equivalent forms by

-through the index names.
+cycling through the index names.
 For the first variation, rename , , .
-For the second variation, perform the very same renaming
+For

-on the first variation.
-We end up with the following three equivalent identities:
+the second variation, perform the very same renaming on the first variation.
+We end up with the

 The orgy of indices is on full display now!
 The Christoffel symbols in the above equations all have

 different combinations of indices.
-However, note that
+However, note that by the symmetric property,

-alphabetical order in every term of the system
+indices in alphabetical order in every term of the system

-symbol in the form ,
+Christoffel symbol ,

 i.e.